sticeran/InconsistentLabels/README.md

-# The replication package of inconsistent labels
+# The replication toolkit for the paper "Inconsistent defect labels: essential, causes, and influence"

 ## Titile: Inconsistent defect labels: essential, causes, and influence